-Name or company name of the shareholder or any of its subsidiaries % of Ownership Name or company name of the company or entity within its group Amount (thousand euros) Approving body Identity of the significant shareholder or director who has abstained The proposal to the board, if applicable, has been approved by the board without a vote against by the majority of independent directors (1) BILBAO BIZKAIA KUTXA FUNDACIÓN BANCARIA 14.06 Kutxabank, SA 86,595 (See Observations below) (See Observations below) NO
+Name or company name of the shareholder or any of its dependent companies % Ownership interest Name or company name of the company or entity within its group Amount (thousand euros) Approving body Identity of the significant shareholder or director who has abstained The proposal to the board, if applicable, has been approved by the board without a vote against by the majority of independent directors (1) BILBAO BIZKAIA KUTXA FUNDACIÓN BANCARIA 14.06 Kutxabank, SA 95 (See Observations below) (See Observations below) NO

-Name or company name of the shareholder or any of its subsidiaries Nature of the relationship Type of transaction and other information required for its evaluation BILBAO BIZKAIA KUTXA FUNDACIÓN BANCARIA Guarantee transactions, credit lines and non-recourse factoring transactions, as well as registered advisor and placement bank contracts in commercial paper issuance programmes on the Spanish Alternative Fixed Income Market (MARF), as entered into by the Company with its significant shareholders Kutxabank, SA, a subsidiary of Bilbao Bizkaia Kutxa Fundación Bancaria, and with Norbolsa Sociedad de Valores, SA, belonging to the same group, during the 2022 financial year.
+Name or company name of the shareholder or Of any of its subsidiary companies Nature of the relationship Type of transaction and other information required for its evaluation BILBAO BIZKAIA KUTXA FUNDACIÓN BANCARIA Liquidity contract.
+Registered advisor contract and Dealer Agreement as part of the renewal of the commercial paper issuance programme on the Spanish Alternative Fixed Income Market (MARF), entered into by the Company with its significant shareholder Kutxabank, S.A., a dependent company of Bilbao Bizkaia Kutxa Fundación Bancaria, and with Norbolsa Sociedad de Valores, SA, belonging to the same group, during the 2023 financial year.
 All these contracts have been approved by the competent body, in each case, according to the breakdown included in the Observations section.